boldbi/bold-bi-docs/docs/visualizing-data/visualization-widgets/custom-widget/v5.2.48-or-later/create-new-custom-widget.md

 ## Converting the widget to a *.bicw file

- After configuring the widget, you can pack it using the custom widget utility.
+ After configuring the widget, you can pack the widget by using the custom widget utility.

- To import the custom widget in the Bold BI designer, you need to pack the widget in the *.bicw format.
-Follow the steps below to convert the custom widget to the *.bicw file:
+ To import the custom widget in the Bold Bi designer, you should pack the widget in the *.bicw format.
+Follow the steps below to convert the custom widget to the *.bicw file

-  * Run the custom widget utility by following the steps provided.
+  * Run the custom widget utility by following the steps mentioned in the [link](/embedded-bi/visualizing-data/visualization-widgets/custom-widget/v5.2.48-or-later/create-new-custom-widget/#converting-the-widget-to-a-bicw-file)
-  * Run the [pack command](#format) to convert the widget to a *.bicw file.
+  * Now run the [pack command](/embedded-bi/visualizing-data/visualization-widgets/custom-widget/v5.2.48-or-later/create-new-custom-widget/#format-2) to convert  the widget to *.bicw file

 ### Format